 2. Ask for a discount

 Tell your doctor’s office or the hospital that you have a high-deductible plan and ask if there’s a discount for paying cash.
-(My dentist provides a discount, but the doctors and hospital where I live do not.)
 You may even find that a doctor will give you a considerable discount if she knows you have to cover the entire cost out-of-pocket.

 If you can’t afford to pay, ask the doctor or hospital for a low- or no-interest installment plan.
 Some still offer them.